niplav/site/two_people_on_a_planet.md

 [home](./index.md)
 -----------------

-*author: niplav, created: 2019-04-02, modified: 2019-04-11, language: english, status: in progress, importance: 3, confidence: likely*
+*author: niplav, created: 2019-04-02, modified: 2019-04-24, language: english, status: in progress, importance: 3, confidence: likely*

 > __Two people are abducted and placed on the opposite poles of a
 > habitable planet.
 They want to find each other, but they have no
 > way to communicate.
 The only things they know is their their own
 > respective position on the planet and the position of the equator and
 > the poles.
 Here, different methods for finding each other under similar
-> conditions are explained and discussed, and a constant-time algorithm
+> conditions are explained and discussed, and a deterministic method
-> is introduced.__
+> for finding each other is introduced.__

 Two People on a Planet
 ======================

 TODO: read “The Theory of Search Games and Rendezvous” by Alperin & Gal
-TODO: It is a linear time algorithm (on the radius of the sphere), not constant, but better rewrite the parts and say it is deterministic instead of linear

 The Problem
 ------------